dankmeme01/arc/README.md

 This project is heavily WIP, few things are implemented and they likely have bugs.
 TODO:

 * Foreign future support? awaiting things that aren't `arc::Future<>` or don't inherit `PollableUniBase` at all.
-* Make the runtime be able to ran with 1 thread, including just using the main thread for it.
-Run timer/io tasks on worker threads instead of a separate thread.
 * Thread pool for blocking tasks, use for file io? and spawn function

 ## Usage